Proper names are always capitalized.

 The following capitalizations are used in reference to titles of members of the board:

-- Finance and Administration Committee Chair Charles Anderson.
+- Audit and Compliance Committee Chair Amy Miles

 When not in reference to a specific person, capitalizations are not used: